sian-chen/xml-cnn-study-code/README.md

 - `Xf.txt`: vocabulary set of the bag-of-word (BOW) features used in [Extreme Multi-Label Repository](http://manikvarma.org/downloads/XC/XMLRepository.html).
 We use this set to generate `train_rv.txt` and `test_rv.txt`.
 - `train.txt`, `test.txt`: training set and test set obtained from [AttentionXML](https://github.com/yourh/AttentionXML).
 - `train_rv.txt`, `test_rv.txt`: training set and test set with reduced vocabulary set (`Xf.txt`).
-More details can be found the Appendix in our [paper].
+More details can be found the Appendix in our [paper](https://www.csie.ntu.edu.tw/~cjlin/papers/xmlcnn/xml_cnn_study.pdf).

 ## Explanation of directories and files